Officials: Tiny uptick in 2020 military sex assault reports

 Officials: Tiny uptick in 2020 military sex assault reportsNew

-WASHINGTON (AP) — U.S. officials say reports of sexual assaults across the military increased by a very small amount in 2020.
+WASHINGTON (AP) — The Pentagon says reports of sexual assaults across the military increased by a very small amount in 2020.
 In that year troops were largely locked down for months as bases around the world grappled with the COVID-19 pandemic.
-Officials familiar with the data say sexual assault reports went up by about 1%, compared with the 2019 totals.
-They say the Army and Marine Corps saw slight increases in the number of reports, while the Navy and Air Force saw small decreases.
-Officials spoke on condition of anonymity to discuss data not yet made public.
+The annual report was released Thursday and showed that sexual assault reports involving service members went up by about 1%, compared with the 2019 totals.
+The Army and Marine Corps saw slight increases in the number of reports, while the Navy and Air Force saw small decreases.